They say…

 Maris Otter Pale, Crystal and malts and Fuggles and Perle hops give this very dark amber brew a subtle roasty bite.
 A fine fawn head slightly muffles a chaffy malty aroma with a dash of fruit.
 A well-balanced malty and slightly chocolatey palate has drying hops and a fleetingbut welcome fruit note.
 The finish is lightly drying with light roast and controlled hops alongside a salt-tinged rich dark malt character, fleeting fruit notes and developing burry, herbal hops.

 Added May 2011: A slightly darker “mild malt” was once common in Britain but has become rarer as the style has declined.
 Most microbrewed milds deploy dark and roasted malts alongside standard pale, giving a roast character, but a mellower example is Black Swan (3.8 per cent) from Brill in Buckinghamshire, which achieves its dark colour and maltier character by using extra crystal malt.
-I’ve written about this beer before but it’s worth featuring again – a beautifully complex and fruity-malty dark amber ale with herbal, salt and notes.
+I’ve written about this beer before but it’s worth featuring again – a beautifully complex and fruity-malty dark amber ale with herbal, salt and chocolate notes.

 Read more about this beer at ratebeer.com: http://www.ratebeer.com/beer/vale-black-swan/26203/